Office project training program. Microsoft Project Online Training

 e. general review Microsoft Project 2013

-I have included in this block the first in the CIS introduction to the project management methodology based on iSO standard 21500 explaining the difference between the concept of a project according to the ISO and PMI methodology.
-The course focuses heavily on the limits of applicability of standard techniques and from when is it necessary to apply industry solutions.
-The emphasis is made on the importance of the planner as a success of implementation.
-This introduction turned out to be in a way unique in its emphasis precisely on the limits of applicability and the risks from the introduction of standard methodologies, which are usually hidden by trainers.
-Based on the number of "approvals" on YouTube, the Community found this introduction to modern project management methodology very effective.
+I have included in this block the first introduction in the CIS to project management methodology based on ISO standard 21500 explaining the difference between the concept of a project according to the ISO and PMI methodology.
+The course places great emphasis on the limits of applicability of standard methods and at what point it is necessary to use industry solutions.
+The emphasis is placed on the importance of the planner as a success of implementation.
+This introduction turned out to be unique in its own way in its emphasis on the limits of applicability and risks of implementing standard methodologies, which is usually kept silent by trainers.
+Judging by the number of "upvotes" on YouTube, the community found this introduction to modern project management methodology to be very effective.

-Below is a complete overview of all menus and all options in Microsoft Project 2013.
-In fact, this block is more useful experienced userssince probably many were tormented by the question "what is this button?"
-It tells you about all the buttons and what they do.
-However, even listing the MS Project functionality took one hour.
-If you are a beginner you might want to skip this block as possible "overload" from the abundance of information, go further through the program, and then return to this lesson.
+Below full review all menus and all options of Microsoft Project 2013.
+In fact, this block is more useful experienced users, because Probably many people were tormented by the question “what is this button?”
+It explains all the buttons and what they do.
+However, even listing the functionality of MS Project took one hour.
+If you are a beginner, you might want to skip this block, because...
+There may be an “overload” from the abundance of information, go further through the program, and then return to this lesson.

-2.Creating a new project and a quick introduction to network planning
+2.Creation of a new project and quick introduction to network planning

 b.Setting project parameters

-A standard commercial MS Project course usually starts with creating projects.
-However, trainers are silent about the limitations of the MS Project functionality in the practical applicability of templates, as well as the features of Excel-like functions that Microsoft has introduced into the product to increase its sales.
-I cover in this block the risks of rash implementation of the "first line of use" functions of MS Project, which are designed largely by vendors, not methodologists.
+A standard commercial course on MS Project usually begins with creating projects.
+However, the trainers are silent about the limitations of MS Project functionality in the practical applicability of the templates, as well as the features of the Excel-like functions that Microsoft introduced into the product to strengthen its sales.
+In this block, I highlight the risks from the thoughtless implementation of MS Project “first line of use” functions, which are designed largely by salespeople, not methodologists.

-If you do not want to know why MS Project templates are rarely implemented, you can turn over to the beginning of the video, for this there is a link.
+If you don’t want to know why MS Project templates are rarely implemented, you can scroll to the beginning of the video, there’s a link for that.

-This lesson contains another block for a quick introduction to network planning, but much easier than the express course in 30 minutes at the very beginning of our educational package.
+This lesson contains another block on a quick introduction to network planning, but it is much simpler than the 30-minute express course at the very beginning of our educational package.

 a.
 Task concept